Cabbageworm Facts & Control Options

 The imported cabbageworm is very harmful to plants of the cabbage family.
 The presence of the cabbageworm can be seen by its destructive nature as it eats holes in the plant's leaves and veins.

 It also digs into the heads of cabbage and other crucifers creating small gaps and missing chunks that can be readily seen.
 It will take larger chunks out of the plants than a cabbage looper will, making it the more destructive of the two.

 In addition, the fecal droppings of the cabbage worm can stain plants leaves and stems, indicating the presence of this harmful pest.

 If there is a large infestation, particularly of larvae, on the cruciferous plants, the plants may become devastated and die.

 Holes dug by cabbageworms into a head of cauliflower, broccoli, cabbage, or other similar vegetables makes that product unfit for consumption.

 B.t. and pyrethrins are natural solutions that can be used to help control the cabbageworm.
 B.t.
-(Bacillus thuringiensis) is a safe, effective method of eliminating your garden or field of cabbageworms without environmental concerns or harm to wildlife and beneficial insects.
+(Bacillus thuringiensis) is a safe method of eliminating your garden or field of cabbageworms without environmental concerns or harm to wildlife and beneficial insects.
 Insecticides containing pyrethrins can also be an effective method of controlling the cabbageworm.

 B.t. kills cabbageworms, thereby preventing further damage.
 When the worm ingests the B.t., it works as a gut rot poison that makes the worm stop feeding.
 The cabbageworm will stop feeding immediately and die within days of malnutrition.
 B.t. usually comes in a dust or concentrate and kills a variety of caterpillars and worms, including the destructive cabbageworm.
 It will not harm beneficial insects, children, pets or wildlife.